ClickHouse/clickhouse-docs/docs/guides/improving-query-performance/sparse-primary-indexes.md

 ```
 The output for the ClickHouse client is now showing that instead of doing a full table scan, only 8.19 thousand rows were streamed into ClickHouse.

-If <a href="https://clickhouse.com/docs/en/operations/server-configuration-parameters/settings/#server_configuration_parameters-logger" target="_blank">trace logging</a> is enabled then the ClickHouse server log file shows that <a href="https://github.com/ClickHouse/ClickHouse/blob/master/src/Storages/MergeTree/MergeTreeDataSelectExecutor.cpp#L1448" target="_blank">ClickHouse executed a binary search</a> over the 1083 UserID index marks, in order to identify granules that possibly can contain rows with a UserID column value of <font face = "monospace">749927693</font>.
+If <a href="https://clickhouse.com/docs/en/operations/server-configuration-parameters/settings/#server_configuration_parameters-logger" target="_blank">trace logging</a> is enabled then the ClickHouse server log file shows that ClickHouse was running a <a href="https://github.com/ClickHouse/ClickHouse/blob/master/src/Storages/MergeTree/MergeTreeDataSelectExecutor.cpp#L1448" target="_blank">binary search</a> over the 1083 UserID index marks, in order to identify granules that possibly can contain rows with a UserID column value of <font face = "monospace">749927693</font>.
 This requires 19 steps with an average time complexity of <font face = "monospace">O(log2 n)</font>:
 ```clickhouse-client-result
 ...Executor): Key condition: (column 0 in [749927693, 749927693])
 // highlight-next-line